Signed in as:

 Players start their turn by drawing 2-cards.
 You must try and play one of the cards on your stacks FIRST, to make either a pair or start/complete a 3-card run (you cannot rearrange cards to make the run).
 If you are able to play a card on your stack, you have the option of playing your other card on one of your stacks, OR stealing a stack from an opponent by placing your card onto theirs, completing their stack, turning it over and adding to your completed stacks for more points.

 If you make a pair, place the draw card onto the stack and turn it over to indicate that stack is complete.
+Keep in mind a same color pair scores more points.

 If a WILD card is drawn, you can use it to complete a pair OR, in this case, a 3-card run, 3-4-5.
 Once completed, turn the stack over to indicate it's complete and it will contribute to your round score.
 IF all 3-card run cards are the SAME COLOR, you get extra scoring points.
 Yeah!